microsoft/FluidFramework/docs/content/docs/recipes/signals.md

     /*...*/
 }
 ```
 The class then initializes a local map of boolean values for all of the connected clients.
-The boolean denotes wheter or not the client has has focus or not:
+The boolean denotes whether or not the client has focus or not:

 ```typescript
 export interface IFocusTrackerEvents extends IEvent {